Mercy Recognized for Outstanding Record in Patient Safety Awarded an A in Fall 2015 Hospital Safety Score

 About Centura Health

-Centura Health connects individuals, families and neighborhoods across Colorado and western Kansas with more than 6,000 physicians and 17,100 of the best hearts and minds in health care.
-Through our 15 hospitals, six senior living communities, health neighborhoods, physician practices and clinics, home care and hospice services, and Flight For Life Colorado, we are making the regions best health care accessible and affordable in every community we serve.
+Centura Health connects individuals, families and neighborhoods across Colorado and western Kansas with more than 6,000 physicians and 19,400 of the best hearts and minds in health care.
+Through our 16 hospitals, two senior living communities, health neighborhoods, physician practices and clinics, home care and hospice services, and Flight For Life Colorado, we are making the regions best health care accessible and affordable in every community we serve.
 We believe you can inspire the people you care about to live healthier lives by encouraging them to do the little things that can make a big difference.
 Were Centura Health, and were here for your health.
-For information about Centura Health or any of the facilities in our network, please visit Centura Health website.
+For information on Centura Health or any of the facilities in our network, please visit the Centura Health website.

 About The Leapfrog Group